devonjhills/GUI-Programming/images/README.md

 # Bootstrap!

-Updated all previous assignments bootstrap.
+Updated all previous assignments using bootstrap.
 Below are before and after images.

 ![](/images/compare1.png)